lumenthi/Little-Penguin/assignment-09/README.txt

 # From current (struct task_struct) we can reach nsproxy:
 # A structure that contains pointers to all per-process namespaces - fs (mount), uts, network, sysvipc, etc.
-# The list of available namespaces is available through nsproxy->mnt_ns
+# The list of available mount namespaces is available through nsproxy->mnt_ns
 nsp = current->nsproxy;
 mnt_ns = nsp->mnt_ns;